itsmerupali/itsmerupali/README.md

 - 👋 Hi, I’m rupali
 - 👀 I’m interested in programming..i am quite new in this field
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning various technologies
 - 💞️
 - 📫